Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 are designed.
 [Designing an activity-handler](https://github.com/Rohit-Agarwal-Khitchdee/EngageIDE/wiki/#designing-an-activity-handler)

-The toolkit's free IDE makes it easy to design and produce EngageUI apps.
+The EngageUI toolkit includes a free IDE
+that makes it easy to design and produce EngageUI apps.

 ### Apps have self-documenting interfaces
 An EngageUI app's user interface is automatically documented